nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 Navigate to [http://localhost:9000/dashboard](http://localhost:9000/dashboard)
 and use `admin`/`admin` to login.

-Note that this local SonarQube instance uses an in-memory data storage.
+Note that the local SonarQube instance uses in-memory data storage.
 Any changes you make will be wiped out on restart.

 <div id='sonar-analysis'/>
 # Run SonarQube Analysis

-Before you analyse a project in SonarQube, you need to create yet another config file called `sonar-project.properties` in the root folder:
+Before you analyse a project in SonarQube, you need to create a config file called `sonar-project.properties` in the root folder:

 ```